xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-and-ncs500-bvi-interfaces.md

 ### Egress V6 ACL

+### TCAM entries with multiple interfaces

+- TCAM entries can be shared between different interfaces.
+- TCAM entries are unique per interface, even for the same ACL.

 ## Summary

 In summary, its more of design choice and optimization, but for sure it can be improved or changed as needed.

 ## References

 - https://www.cisco.com/c/en/us/support/docs/lan-switching/integrated-routing-bridging-irb/17054-741-10.html
 - https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5500/interfaces/71x/configuration/guide/b-interfaces-hardware-component-cg-ncs5500-71x/m-adhoc-fretta-irb-unicast.html